Skip to content

 Advanced Support

-At the end of this second milestone, Liquibase works against your database in a large variety of use cases, but it does not support everything Liquibase can do.
+At the end of this second milestone, Liquibase will work with your database in a large number of use cases, but it does not support everything Liquibase can do.

 The steps in this phase are: